 The CB2 receptors are attached to our peripheral nervous system.
-This system is an extensive network of nerve fibers that connect to several organs, including the skin, muscles and other limbs.
+This system is an extensive network of nerve fibres that connect to several organs, including the skin, muscles and other limbs.
 The receptors send signals to various body parts after coming in contact with CBD.

-To interact with the ECS, CBD must get into the bloodstream by passing through our blood-brain barrier – a protective, biological material between the blood vessels in our brain and the cells and other elements comprising our brain tissue, according to the Queensland Brain Institute.
+To interact with the ECS, CBD must get into the bloodstream bypassing through our blood-brain barrier – a protective, biological material between the blood vessels in our brain and the cells and other elements comprising our brain tissue, according to the Queensland Brain Institute.

-Traveling through the body and crossing into the blood-brain barrier affects how long it takes for CBD oil to work with you.
+Travelling through the body and crossing into the blood-brain barrier affects how long it takes for CBD oil to work with you.
 This process also depends on how you use CBD oil.

 How Should I Use CBD Oil

 CBD oil comes in many different forms but the most effective way to take CBD is from oil tinctures.
 CBD oil is taken under the tongue and is called sublingual application.